VioletHarmon2002/MyFirstRobot/docs/Process/Learning Journals/tom.md

 <br>
 <br>

-## Creating a Manageable and easily navigatable knowledge base
+## Creating a Manageable and Easily Navigatable Knowledge Base
 To work efficiently and pass over knowledge easily, using a knowledge base is inevitable.
 Creating the knowledge base's content is a form of art, but creating an easily manageable and navigatable layout is a challenging task, too.
 Nothing is more frustrating than not finding what you're looking for.
 Besides, storing similar documents beside each other might increase the odds of opening another similar file out of curiosity and learning something new every day.

 The goal of this research is to see if I can improve the layout of the portfolio website, changing it into an easy-to-navigate knowledge base.